-32 An entity shall not offset assets and liabilities or income and expenses, unless required or permitted by an Ind AS.

-- 33 An entity reports separately both assets and liabilities, and income and expenses.
-Offsetting in the statement of profit and loss or balance sheet, except when offsetting reflects the substance of the transaction or other event, detracts from the ability of users both to understand the transactions, other events and conditions that have occurred and to assess the entity's future cash flows.
-Measuring assets net of valuation allowances-for example, obsolescence allowances on inventories and doubtful debts allowances on receivables-is not offsetting. - Ind AS 115, Revenue from Contracts with Customers, requires an entity to measure revenue from contracts with customers at the amount of consideration to which the entity expects to be entitled in exchange for transferring promised goods or services.
-For example, the amount of revenue recognized reflects any trade discounts and volume rebates the entity allows.
+- 32 An entity shall not offset assets and liabilities or income and expenses, unless required or permitted by an IFRS. - 33 An entity reports separately both assets and liabilities, and income and expenses.
+Offsetting in the statement(s) of profit or loss and other comprehensive income or financial position, except when offsetting reflects the substance of the transaction or other event, detracts from the ability of users both to understand the transactions, other events and conditions that have occurred and to assess the entity's future cash flows.
+Measuring assets net of valuation allowances-for example, obsolescence allowances on inventories and doubtful debts allowances on receivables-is not offsetting. - 34 IFRS 15 Revenue from Contracts with Customers requires an entity to measure revenue from contracts with customers at the amount of consideration to which the entity expects to be entitled in exchange for transferring promised goods or services.
+For example, the amount of revenue recognised reflects any trade discounts and volume rebates the entity allows.
 An entity undertakes, in the course of its ordinary activities, other transactions that do not generate revenue but are incidental to the main revenue-generating activities.
 An entity presents the results of such transactions, when this presentation reflects the substance of the transaction or other event, by netting any income with related expenses arising on the same transaction.
-For example: - (a) an entity presents gains and losses on the disposal of noncurrent assets, including investments and operating assets, by deducting from the amount of consideration on disposal the carrying amount of the asset and related selling expenses; and - (b) an entity may net expenditure related to a provision that is recognised in accordance with Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets, and reimbursed under a contractual arrangement with a third party (for example, a supplier's warranty agreement) against the related reimbursement.
+For example: